marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Coach/README.md

   - Coach's Guide and related files
 - \`./Coach/Solutions\`
   - Solution files with completed example answers to a challenge
+- \`./Coach/Resources\`
+  - Docker files to recreate the docker container if necessary
 - \`./Student\`
   - Student's Challenge Guide
 - \`./Student/Resources\`
-  - Resource files, sample code, scripts, etc meant to be provided to students.
-(Must be packaged up by the coach and provided to students at start of event)
+  - Arm template files for deploying the event hub and azure container instance